Holomorphic submersions onto K\"ahler or balanced manifolds: Preliminaries

-We shall need de Rham cohomology, and also Aeppli cohomology (for which the notation is not standard): both of them can be described using forms or currents of the same bidegree:
+We shall need de Rham cohomology, and also Bott-Chern and Aeppli cohomology (for which the notation is not standard): both of them can be described using forms or currents of the same bidegree:

 In general when the class of a current vanishes in one of the previous cohomology groups, we say that the current {\bf \lq\lq bounds\rq\rq}.